 In these states that see them as separate meanings, the severity of the charges may be different.

 The state of Louisiana gives a DWI instead of a DUI for the term used to describe drunken or impaired driving.
-There is no difference between a DWI and a DUI in Louisiana; they don’t have separate situations for a DUI, all situations of driving under the influence are referred to as DWIs.
+There is no difference between a DWI and a DUI in Louisiana; they don’t have separate statutes for a DUI.
+All situations of driving under the influence are referred to as DWIs.

 Louisiana drunk driving laws say for someone who is 21+ years of age and a non-commercial driver, the legal BAC limit to drive is 0.08%.
 Drivers of commercial vehicles are considered driving while impaired if their BAC level is over 0.04%, and drivers under the age of 21 are considered drunk driving if their BAC is over the limit of 0.02%.

 If you are arrested for a DWI in the state of Louisiana, the punishments you may face include fines, probation, jail time, community service, license suspension, or possibly more depending on how many prior DWIs a person has on their record.
 The penalties for DWI in Louisiana get harsher the more DWI convictions a person has.